pozzo-research-group/OT2-ADT/README.md

 - `log_metadata`: a dictionary containing experiment-specific metadata, useful for record keeping purposes.
 The information provided here will be saved to the output log file created during the experiment.
 - `aliquot_volume`: volume to be extracted from each H-cell chamber (in uL)
 - `sample_dilution_volume`: volume of water to be distributed to each sample well in the given iteration, to which the sample aliquot will be mixed and diluted with.
 Aliquot volume + sample dilution volume must be less than the max volume of the sample well (here, 300 uL).
-- `time_schedule, delay_time`: need inputs for total experimental time (hrs), how long each sampling freuquency will last (hrs), and which sampling frequencies to use (hrs).
+- `time_schedule, delay_time`: need inputs for total experimental time (hrs), how long each sampling frequency will last (hrs), and which sampling frequencies to use (hrs).
 The total number of samples collected (total time / sampling frequency) cannot exceed available spots in the well plate.
 If using only 4 H-cells, up to 24 samples can be collected from each H-cell chamber.
 If using more than 4 H-cells (up to 8), there is a maximum of 12 samples per chamber.
 - `HC.H_cell_protocol()`: the only inputs in this function that need to be edited are the `log_filename`, `dye_well_num` (location of the dye stock, if using the dye injection option), and `dye_volume` (amount of dye stock to be distributed to each donor chamber).
 Defaults for the last two inputs are `None`.

 ### Implementing the protocol